skellyb/fluxstream/README.md

 ### API

 #### Core
-Once you create the core of your app, most of your interactions with state will happen here.
-It's easy to pass around your application giving you centralized access to your actions, stores and data.
+Once you create the core of your app, all of your interactions with state will happen here.
+It's easy to pass around your application giving you access to your actions, stores and data.

 ##### Core([config])
 Initialize one instance of core for your app.
 Optionally, you can pass in store definitions and action names.